 Rooms: There are 32 guest rooms, in 3 categories: Tambopata Traditional, Rainforest Comfort and Amazon Suite, arranged in 4 separate wings linked by elevated wooden walkways.
 They are screened by cane fencing, so offer privacy but are not soundproof.
 All have a mosquito net for each bed, hanging space for clothes, bedside tables and an en-suite bathroom with hot and cold water and biodegradable toiletries.
 Tambopata Traditional rooms have open verandas looking out onto the rainforest, and light supplied by kerosene lamps and candles after dark.
 The larger Rainforest Comfort rooms cover 45sqm and provide single, twin and double accommodation.
 Each has a reading desk, hammock, electric lighting till 10pm each day, a battery charging point and free internet access.
 The top-of-the-range Amazon Suites have similar facilities to the superior rooms plus a ceiling fan, small fridge and minibar, a reading table, free use of binoculars and stylish local decor and artefacts.

 Activities: The lodge specialises in soft adventure, a gentle introduction to the rainforest, and as such is suitable those wanting to experience the rainforest with the assurance of complete safety.
 You can go on guided trails, ascend the 30 metre canopy tower for far reaching views over the forest, take boat trips on the lake and watch parrots at the clay lick.
-There are opportunities for kayaking and mountain biking, as well as visiting a working farm, and there is a rainforest trail for children.
+There are opportunities for mountain biking, as well as visiting a working farm, and there is a rainforest trail for children.
 Special photographic tours led by professional photographers and including the hire of high quality camera equipment are available.